 In Delaplaine, however, the average commute to work is quite long.
 On average, people spend 37.00 minutes each day getting to work, which is significantly higher than the national average.

-The overall education level of Delaplaine is somewhat higher than in the average US city of 21.84%: 25.81% of adults 25 and older in the town have at least a bachelor's degree.
+The percentage of people in Delaplaine who are college-educated is somewhat higher than the average US community of 21.84%: 25.81% of adults in Delaplaine have at least a bachelor's degree.

 The per capita income in Delaplaine in 2022 was $31,134, which is upper middle income relative to Arkansas, and lower middle income relative to the rest of the US.
 This equates to an annual income of $124,536 for a family of four.
 However, Delaplaine contains both very wealthy and poor people as well.
 Delaplaine also has one of the higher rates of people living in poverty in the nation, with 41.46% of its population below the federal poverty line.